shubhampwr886/ansible/docs/index.md

  **1:ad-hoc commands**

-	- simple task
+	- Use for and Quick simple tasks
-	- fast task
-	- temprary use
+	- Use for temprary use
-	- over ride every command
+	- Always override every command

 **2:module**